project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/configuring_domain_ext_links.md

 ## Overview
-Sunbird platform allows adopters/users to upload content from external sources.
-Using the option, an adopter can upload the content that is already available with them and the content from the external sources to sunbird content library.
-They can upload external content from different websites such as youtube, Dailymotion and so on.
+Sunbird platform allows adopters/users (content creator) to upload content from external sources.
+Using the option, an adopter can upload content from the external sources to sunbird content library.They can upload external content from different websites such as youtube, Dailymotion and so on.
 This section explains the procedure of enabling a domain to host content from external sources.

+### Intended Audience
+Instance admin

 ### Prerequisite
 Ensure the following to enable a domain to host content from external links: